 COBIT users will find that the O-ISM3 concept of security fits naturally with security, quality and fiduciary requirements. key goal indicators (KGIs) and key performance indicators (KPIs) can be measured by using O-ISM3’s metrics The level of detail that O-ISM3 brings can make ISM system design easier.

 Although ITIL process approach is congruent with O-ISM3, ITIL security management is not very specific.
-O-ISM3 can reinforce ITIL’s ISMS practices, and setting metrics thresholds is probably the best way to specify underpinning ontracts and service level agreements.
+O-ISM3 can reinforce ITIL’s ISMS practices, and setting metrics thresholds is probably the best way to specify underpinning contracts and service level agreements.

 There is a natural fit between O-ISM3’s business goals, security objectives (technical, business and compliance objectives) and IT governance concepts.
 O-ISM3 uses a clear division of responsibilities between leaders, managers and technical personnel by using the concepts of strategic, tactical and operational management.
 Strategic managers are involved with the long-term alignment of IT with business needs.
 Tactical managers are involved in the allocation of resources and configuration and management of the ISM system.
 Operational Managers are involved in setting up, operating and monitoring the operational (technical) processes.
 In the implementation of O-ISM3, it is easy to determine security responsibilities due to the division of the O-ISM3 processes.
 This division represents a way of thinking about what results are to be achieved and to whom the results will be reported.

-O-ISM3 is ISO 27001-compatible to the point that O-ISM3 can be used as a tool to aid the implementation of ISO 27001 or to certify an organization by both standards.
+O-ISM3 is ISO 27001-compatible to the point that O-ISM3 can be used as a tool to aid the implementation of ISO 27001 or to certify an organisation by both standards.
 O-ISM3 is a specification for creating ISM systems, so O-ISM3 itself does not need to be ISO27001 compliant.
 Certification is performed on specific ISM systems, thus O-ISM3 can be used to create ISO 27001-compliant ISM systems that will have to use risk analysis/assessment and implement all applicable ISO 27001 controls.
 The O-ISM3 Consortium provides certification in collaboration with ISO 9001 and ISO 27001 certification bodies.

 O-ISM3 provides a risk analysis methodology, which is compatible with the use of all widely recognized risk analysis standards, like OCTAVE, MEHARI, EBIOS or MAGERIT.

-Certification of ISM systems is very important, as organizations use certification to show their commitment to information security and build trust relationships.
+Certification of ISM systems is very important, as organisations use certification to show their commitment to information security and build trust relationships.
 An ISM system based in O-ISM3 is creditable under ISO 9001 or ISO 27001 schemes, which means that O-ISM3 can be used to implement an ISO 27001-based ISMS.